 GitHub has become a beloved home for source code, and modern communication tools such as Slack and Zoom have increased the fidelity and ease with which we talk to one another in freeform.
 But the collaboration around what code to write, how to split the work, who should write it, and how to document that code, is often still more painful than actually writing code.

 Results are so profoundly contingent on tools — and the process the tools enable or dictate.
 The craft of building software has undergone such a monumental shift that the fifteen-year-old ticketing, project management and issue-tracking tools we use to organize the task are finally breaking.
 Saddled with design, technical and configuration debt, multiple codebases, and a server-to-cloud transition, existing tools can force teams to take on unnecessary overcomplexity, poor performance and usability pain, and byzantine permission schemes.
 Many developers and managers are throwing up their hands and finally saying, “Enough!
 There must be something better.”

-Enter Clubhouse, a Collaborative Home for Software Teams
+Enter Shortcut, a Collaborative Home for Software Teams

-I’m excited to lead Clubhouse’s $25M Series B financing, and join Neeraj Agarwal from Battery Ventures on the Board of Directors, as well as an esteemed club of founder/CEO angels supporting Clubhouse, including Olivier Pomel, Dev Ittycheria, Nat Turner, and Todd Olson.
+I’m excited to lead Shortcut's $25M Series B financing, and join Neeraj Agarwal from Battery Ventures on the Board of Directors, as well as an esteemed club of founder/CEO angels supporting Shortcut, including Olivier Pomel, Dev Ittycheria, Nat Turner, and Todd Olson.
 Join us — we’re hiring!